Gary Bradshaw

-Gary Bradshaw (born 30 December 1982) is an English footballer who plays for North Ferriby as a striker.
+Gary Bradshaw (born 30 December 1982) is an English former professional footballer who played as a striker.

+He notably played in the Football League for Hull City and Cheltenham Town, but spent the bulk of his career in non-league football with four spells over ten seasons with North Ferriby United and their eventual phoenix club North Ferriby.
+He also played for Scarborough, Harrogate Town, Scarborough Athletic, Hull United, AFC Mansfield and Hall Road Rangers.

 Career

+Hull City

 Born in Beverley, Humberside, Bradshaw started his career with Hull City.
 He made his debut in a 3–0 defeat against Rotherham United on 7 March 2000 and finished the 1999–2000 season with 11 appearances.
 He scored his first goal for the side in a 4–1 victory over Mansfield Town on 5 March 2002.
 Scarborough signed him on loan in February 2003, where he made two appearances in the Conference National.
 He had his contract with Hull terminated by mutual consent shortly after this loan spell.